csc-training/summerschool/gpu/docs/05-sycl-essentials.md

  - the queue **q** is **out-order**
  - kernel 1 and kernel 2 are independent; kernel 3 waits for kernel 1 and 2

-# Event Based Dependencies I
+# Event-Based Dependencies I
  - most flexible way to force specific order of execution
  - methods on the **handler** class or on the **queue** class return  **event** class objects
       - `event e = q.submit(...)` or `event e = q.parallel_for(...)`
  - en event or an array of events can  be passed to the **depends_on** method on a handler or to **parallel_for** invocations
       - `cgh.depends_on(e)`  or `q.parallel_for(range { N }, e, [=]...)`

-# Event based dependencies II
+# Event-Based Dependencies II

 <div class="column">
 <small>